 How we can help

-Our expert team is able to advise whatever the issue and whatever side you are on.
+Our expert commercial litigation team is able to advise on shareholder claims; whatever the issue and whatever side you are on.

 Removal as shareholder / director at Companies House

-This is a very common problem and occurs more often than you think.
+This is one of the more common shareholder claims, and occurs more often than you think.

 A statement of change in the members, removing a shareholder, or a removal of a director technically cannot occur without adherence to various statutory provisions (for directors) or an agreed acquisition of a shareholder’s shares.